-The building block for industrialisation is tumbling, its price having declined 43% in the past three months.
-Although China’s steel production is under pressure due to carbon reduction measures, we look at why the demand for iron ore puts a floor under current prices
+The building block for industrialisation is tumbling, its price has declined 43% in the past three months.
+Although China’s steel production is under pressure due to carbon reduction measures, we look at why the demand for iron ore puts a floor under current prices.

 Why the Iron Ore Price is under Pressure: High CO2 Emissions from Steel Production

 Steel production accounts for about 9% of worldwide carbon dioxide emissions and is hard to abate.
 China’s contribution is estimated at as much as a fifth.

 China is the highest carbon-emitting country and is hosting the 2022 Winter Olympics next February in Beijing.
 It will want the world to see a clean living space.
 Added to this, late last year it indicated that by 2030 it plans to cut emissions per unit GDP by over 65% from the 2005 level.

 Ramping up its total installed capacity of wind and solar power to over 1.3bn kW will only go so far.
 It is not hard to see that growth in output from the world’s largest steel producer has to slow or be halted.
 Global crude steel production in 2020 was 1,864m tonnes, 56% of which was produced in China.
 China's steel production in 2021 for the 8 months to the end of August was 735m tonnes, up 6% and equivalent to an annual rate of around 1,102m tonnes.
 If China is serious about limiting its steel production to the 2020 level, it really has to put the brakes on production.
 This would mean slowing steel production for the balance of the year to an annual rate of around 950m tonnes.